xliu117/Leetcode/Facebook/LC523. Continuous Subarray Sum/readme.md

 Input: [23, 2, 6, 4, 7],  k=6
 Output: True
 Explanation: Because [23, 2, 6, 4, 7] is an continuous subarray of size 5 and sums up to 42.

+## Summary

+### Thoghts:

+Solution1: brute force:

+two for loops for start_index and end_index of a selected array, and then another for loops go though the selected array to calculate the sum.

+time complexity : O(n^3)
+space: O(1)

+Solution2: accumulate sum: